twodogs15/CppMatrixLibrary/tests_py/README.md

+# Testing Progress

+- Mostly tested up through m10, the list assignment initializer.
+This includes some assertion errors.
+- Need to finish the following:
+    - Compilation testing with dynamic memory on
+    - Assertion errors in dynamic memory allocation

-# On Debugging EMatrix Testing
+## On Debugging EMatrix Testing

 There does not seem to be an extensive amount information about debugging mixed language, Python / C++, programming.
 The most useful tip is in the